There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - If there are structures (rooms, kivas, anything like that) don’t enter them unless it is stated that you can.
 Most places you can’t but national and state parks will have restored structures you can enter.
 Mesa Verde, Edge of the Cedars, and Anasazi Museum all have ruins you can enter.

-- And finally, don’t carve in or write on the rocks!
-I don’t want to have to say this, but I need to fo sho.
+- And finally, don’t carve in or write or paint or draw on the rocks!
+I don’t want to have to say this, but I need to for real.

 Where is the Bartlett Rock Art site?